 Search Areas

-You can search for text either in the database (e.g. in database objects' lists and datasets) or in the application interface like text in SQL windows, BLOB editor, field and index lists, report builder (Pro version), report preview (Pro version).
+You can search for text either in the database (e.g. in database objects' lists and datasets) or in the application interface parts like SQL windows, BLOB editor, field and index lists, report builder (Pro version), report preview (Pro version), etc.

 Depending on the selected search area, there can be different ways to activate searching/replacing functionality.
 Try to use items from Search menu, context menu of that area, the corresponding tool buttons, or pressing Ctrl+F / Ctrl + H (Ctrl + R).